 German studies at Harvard is an important hub within the humanities and the social sciences, a site of exciting interdisciplinary work across many fields, including comparative approaches to literature, film and media studies, history, music, art history, and performance studies, as well as critical theory and philosophy, environmental studies and eco-criticism, social and political thought, gender and sexuality studies, the history of science, memory studies, postcolonial studies, and digital humanities.

 Study for higher degrees in the Department of Germanic Languages and Literatures provides the opportunity to probe artistic, cultural, and conceptual movements that have taken shape over centuries and, in some cases, continue to have an impact on contemporary issues and discourses.

-The Director of Graduate Studies advises students throughout their studies and acts as primary advisor until the committee for a student’s general examinations is constituted.
-The chair of that committee and thereafter of the dissertation committee then becomes the student’s academic advisor, matching the student’s scholarly interest as closely as possible.
-The Director of Graduate Studies approves all course selections each semester.
+The Director of Graduate Studies (DGS) acts as students’ primary advisor, typically for the first three terms of study or until the committee for the general examinations is constituted.
+The chair of that committee, and thereafter the chair of the dissertation committee, serve as the student’s primary academic advisor.

 Master of Arts (AM)

 The requirements for the AM degree are as follows: